 Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Republic Services, Inc. (NYSE:RSG) but similarly valued.
-These stocks are Paychex, Inc. (NASDAQ:PAYX), Halliburton Company (NYSE:HAL), General Mills, Inc. (NYSE:GIS), and Square, Inc. (NYSE:SQ).
-This group of stocks’ market valuations are closest to RSG’s market valuation.
+We will take a look at TAL Education Group (NYSE:TAL), T. Rowe Price Group, Inc. (NASDAQ:TROW), Mercadolibre Inc (NASDAQ:MELI), and Perusahaan Perseroan (Persero) PT Telekomunikasi Indonesia Tbk (NYSE:TLK).
+All of these stocks’ market caps resemble RSG’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|